ang9009/polaroids/README.md

    POSTGRES_DB=XXXX
    ```

-   These variables are used in `docker-compose.yml` to initialize the Postgres database.
+   These variables are used in `docker-compose.yml` to initialize the Postgres
+   database.

+3. Go to `constraints.sql` in the `backend` folder and run its contents in any
+   database IDE/cli tool (e.g. psql)

 ## Starting Services